tanzir786/BDIX-Tester/README.md

 # BDIX-Tester
-Test BDIX Server Access, There are plenty of BDIX servers in Bangladesh.
-With this tool, you can test your current access to different BDIX servers.
+Test BDIX Server Access, There are plenty of BDIX Servers in Bangladesh.
+With this tool, you can test your current access to different BDIX Servers.